 Vala opened her mouth to reply when a sharp flash like lightning erupted across the horizon.
 The heavily oxygenated air around them seemed to fizzle and crack.
 Every animal and insect in the forest abruptly fell silent.
 A deep thrumming sensation quickly translated into a teeth-ratting vibration that caused the hairs on her neck to stand.
 It wasn’t merely fear, but a sense of abject terror, which, she knew from experience, was generated by sound waves whose frequencies were outside the audible range of hearing.

 Mitchell, who had nothing in his past to alert him to the imminent danger, started to move outside.
 Sensing what was coming, she yelled, “Cover your ears and duck!”
-Grabbing Mitchell by the arm, she pulled him back inside the dubious shelter of the log.
+Grabbing Mitchell by the arm, she pulled him back inside the questionable shelter of the log.
 Teal’c threw himself on top of them both.

 The shock wave, when it hit, wasn’t as bad as she’d expected.
 As with the Tunguska event they’d had the dubious pleasure of witnessing, the meteor—the explosion was far too small to have come from an asteroid—had most likely disintegrated before impact, and a considerable distance away.